David Downie: Biography

-Downie's father, a Californian from Garden Grove, was a G.I. during the Second World War.
-His Italian mother, an artist trained at the Fine Arts Academyin Rome, was a GI bride and lived as an eccentric, pantheist art teacher in the San Francisco Bay Area.
-Thanks to her and to his "formidable" grandmother, who migrated to California with her daughter but never learned English, he can claim Italian literally as both second language and mother tongue.
-Youngest of six children, he was "weaned on crime novels and thrillers" and grew up reading Victor Hugo and Dante in old illustrated editions.
-His love for Rome, his mother's native city, arose from living there for several years in the mid-1960s.
+Downie's family background is revealed in his memoir Shadows of Rome.
+His father, Charles E. Downie, Jr., a Californian from Garden Grove, previously a journalist on the San Francisco Chronicle, served as a G.I. during the Second World War, fighting in the Italian campaign and reaching the Gothic Line.
+His Italian mother, Romana Anzi, an artist trained at the Fine Arts Academy in Rome and a runner for the Italian Resistance, thus became a G.I. bride.
+The couple lived for five years in Rome, where Charles wrote for the Rome edition of Stars and Stripes until it closed in 1945, then became a founder member of the editorial team at the Rome Daily American, unaware that it was funded by the C. I. A.: he was thus an unwitting participant in Operations Mockingbird and Gladio.
+Discovering some of this in 1950, he resigned, took his family to San Francisco and returned to the Chronicle.
+Romana renounced her Italian citizenship so as not to imperil her husband's job in the xenophobic McCarthy era.
+She lived as an eccentric, pantheist art teacher in San Francisco and the Bay Area.
+Thanks to her and to his "formidable" grandmother, who eventually migrated to California to be with her daughter but never learned English, David, youngest of six children, can claim Italian literally as both second language and mother tongue.

+Downie was "weaned on crime novels and thrillers" and grew up reading Victor Hugo and Dante in old illustrated editions.
+His love for Rome, his mother's native city, arose from living there briefly in the mid-1960s: his mother, lonely and unhappy in San Francisco after his grandmother's death, took her children with her to Italy, where, preying successively on various relatives, they lived in Rome, on the shore of Lake Garda, at Verona and Padua until at last his father persuaded them all to return to the Bay Area.

+In Berkeley in the late 1960s the reunited Downies "settled into a 1920s mock-Tudor house high upon the rolling hills, our family home for the next quarter century", where, quoting this time Downie's own understatement, "a lively time was had by all".
 His early and enduring enthusiasm for Paris springs from waiting tables at a Bay Area French restaurant, from volunteering as an usher at the San Francisco Opera where he saw Puccini's La Bohême, and from a first visit to the city in 1976.